Beyond the Last Frame: Process-aware Evaluation for Generative Video Reasoning: Experiment

-\paragraph{Garbled Text.} The readability of text within the generated video is a crucial factor in determining the reasoning quality, particularly in symbolic reasoning tasks where the model is expected to render the solution process in textual form.
-Currently, most models struggle to generate fluent and readable text passages.
+\paragraph{Garbled Text.} The readability of text within the generated video is a crucial factor in determining reasoning quality, particularly in symbolic reasoning tasks where the model is expected to render the solution process in textual form.
+Currently, most models struggle to generate fluent and readable text passages, often producing garbled or incoherent glyphs.
 As a result, even if the reasoning outcome is correct, the video fails to provide a coherent and interpretable reasoning process.